Games & Quizzes

 /ˈstimyələs/

-Things that cause a change or changes.
+thing or event that evokes specific functional reaction.
 Things that arouse the emotions or senses.

 /ˈkədiNG/

 capable of cutting. action of cutting something.
-To use a knife/scissors to divide/open the surface.
+To reduce the size or amount of something.

 /ˈdrīviNG/

 blown by wind with great force. control and operation of motor vehicle.
-To force to go somewhere or do or be something.
+To move cattle from one place to another.

 number indicating position.
 Points on a map defining a location e.g. 135N, 34W.
-To bring order and organization to something.
+To match styles or colors that go well together.

 /ˌn(y)o͝orōˈtranzmidər/